Preparing for your Security Clearance Interview - A Comprehensive Guide

 • Assess your honesty and transparency when faced with uncomfortable topics

-• Evaluate your judgment and decision-making in personal matters
+• Evaluate your judgement and decision-making in personal matters

 • Determine your resilience when discussing difficult subjects